nodesalamander6503/fakespeare/README.md

 If you just want to get some fake Shakespeare, then that's easy.
 Just run `./fakespeare` and await your text.

+If you want a particular amount of tokens, you use `./fakespeare n`, where `n` is an integer representing the number of tokens.
+Please make sure to provide a positive integer.
+It does not work for any other text.

 ## Training a custom model